Coarse Aggregate in Concrete Construction

 Angular ones require more water and cement because they have a higher surface area.
 This can make a concrete batch more expensive, but it is also stronger and more durable.
 Irregularly-shaped aggregates have similar properties to angular aggregates, but if the particles are too flaky or elongated, it can result in segregation in the concrete.

 Strength of Coarse Aggregate

-The strength of actual material will determine final strength of the concrete mix.
-Some rocks and stones are stronger than others thus, giving a higher resistance to cracking and crushing.
+The strength of the actual material will determine the final strength of the concrete mix.
+Some rocks and stones are stronger than others thus, giving higher resistance to cracking and crushing.
 Granite, for example, is far stronger than limestone.
 Therefore, it is a common aggregate used by contractors.

 Water absorption of Coarse Aggregate

 Aggregate absorption is the water it soaks up in the concrete batch.
 Dry aggregates suck up any water in the concrete, which can lead to a dry and brittle mix.
 That is why contractors keep their aggregates damp before mixing a batch of concrete.
 Coarse aggregates can absorb water up to five percent of their weight.
 This means that contractors need to add extra water to a concrete mix if the aggregate is dry.